• Skip to primary navigation

 • Add in chocolate chips!
 If you only have a little candy left over, or just want to have a little fun, substitute half of the candy with chocolate chips!
 You can use milk chocolate chips, semi-sweet chocolate chips, dark chocolate chips, white chocolate chips, peanut butter chips… have fun with it!

 • Use unsalted butter.
-Some purists would say you should always bake with unsalted butter.
-To use unsalted butter in this recipe, swap out the salted butter 1-for-1 and increase the amount of salt to ½ teaspoon.
+I personally love to bake with salted butter, but if you prefer, swap out the salted butter 1-for-1 with unsalted butter and increase the amount of salt noted in the recipe card to ½ teaspoon.

 Possible Dietary Restrictions?

-This cookie recipe is vegetarian as written.
-You can also alter this recipe to be dairy free and gluten free too!
+This candy bar cookies recipe is vegetarian as written, and can easily be altered to be a dairy free or gluten free cookie recipe too!

 How to Freeze Before Baking